notInori/JS-UI-Library/Documentation.md

 `height` - Sets the height of the window.
 `autoShow`(optional) - Whether the watermark should be displayed when it's created.
 Set to `True` by default.

+This also creates a shadow DOM which is used to isolate the CSS for the UI Library from any website you want to use the UI Library inside of.
+The object reference for the root of this shadow DOM is `window.shadowRoot`.
+The object reference for the shadow DOM container div is `window.shadowDOMContainer`.

+These will rarely be used as the UI library provides methods of accessing all controls in the UI.

 ## Creating a Window
 To create a window we simple use the `window.createWindow()` function.